 Maintaining good dental health is essential to the longevity of your teeth and the brightness of your smile.
 But when accidents or injuries happen, you have a dental emergency -- and that requires treatment.

-Dr. Faye Licata is a dental specialist who offers high-quality emergency dental procedures.
+Dr. Faye Licata is a dentist in Chesterfield, MO who offers high-quality emergency dental procedures.
 She leads our friendly team at Licata Dental in St. Louis, Missouri, where she sees patients with all types of dental emergencies.
 If you have a dental emergency, don’t be embarrassed or fearful.
 Accidents happen, and we can help restore your smile.

 Let’s discuss some types of dental emergencies.